urho3d/urho3d/Readme.txt

 Desktop 64bit build
 -------------------

-To enable 64bit build for Visual Studio, run CMake using a 64bit solution generator, for example cmake -G "Visual Studio 9 2008 Win64".
-You will have to manually set the assembly source files (in AngelScript and LibCpuId projects) to compile using MASM.
-This is a CMake bug.
+Currently CMake build configuration has been set to compile Urho3D as 32bit by default.
+To enable 64bit build for Visual Studio, run one of the cmake_vs20xx.bat by passing the option "Win64" explicitly.
+This will overrides CMake to use a 64bit solution generator.

-Currently CMake build configuration has been set to compile Urho3D as 32bit by default for non-MSVC/non-Windows platform.
-To enable 64bit build, pass the option "-DENABLE_64BIT=1" explicitly when invoking cmake_eclipse.sh/ cmake_macosx.sh/cmake_gcc.sh.
+To enable 64bit build for non-MSVC/non-Windows platform, pass the option "-DENABLE_64BIT=1" explicitly when invoking cmake_eclipse.sh/ cmake_macosx.sh/cmake_gcc.sh.
 Alternatively, you can modify the main CMakeLists.txt to enable 64bit by default for non-MSVC/non-Windows platform.